SummaryRead the full fact sheet

 - home-based programs

 - providing resources and advice to families and carers

 - consulting with community organisations

 - educating the community about communication and swallowing disorders, the types of interventions available and better management of conditions.

-The Speech Pathology Australia 'Find a Speech Pathologist' search function enables you to search for speech pathologists in your area, and you can narrow your search by selecting functions such as practice type, clinical population, services or area of special interest.
+The Speech Pathology Australia '' search function enables you to search for speech pathologists in your area, and you can narrow your search by selecting functions such as practice type, clinical population, services or area of special interest.